benpocalypse/Markerator/README.md

 - [x] Add RSS feed support
 	- [x] Rss icon is now shown on the Posts/News/Blog/Projects pages, linking to the Rss feed
 - [x] Refactor the code to map different page types to different concrete classes.
 Simply manipulating strings has gotten out of hand.
+- [x] Refactor the code to move the Html generation out of markerator.cs
+- [x] Abstract out the "posts" concept to allow any number of links in the navigation that lead to a posts-style page

 ## Todo
 - [ ] Theme selection